About ISO Tanks

 The ISO Tank Container, also known as UN portable tank, tank container, ISOtainer, tanktainer, bulk storage container, shipping tank, or intermodal tank, are used for the transportation and storage of hazardous and non-hazardous chemicals, foodstuffs, and liquefied gases.

 In the 1960s, containers became the preferred way of shipping goods around the world.
 The appeal was that every container conformed to sizes defined by the International Standards Organisation (ISO), 40’ x 8’ x 8’6” or 20’ x 8’ x 8’6”.
 (See Wiki article).
 Before long, the concept of fitting a cylinder inside the standard 20’ frame was adopted and the ISO Tank was born.
-ISO Tanks became a standard for the transportation of liquids (including fuel), chemicals, gases, powders, and even some types of food, around the world.
+ISO Tanks became the standard for the transportation of liquids (including fuel), chemicals, gases, powders, and even some types of food, around the world.

 Steve Darnell, founder of Qualitank, began work for Trafpac – one the first ISO Tank companies in the world.
 Before long he was running his own tank repair business, and, over time, moved into the sale and hire of used ISO Tanks.
 Qualitank Services was incorporated in 1992.